 Training courses on state-of-the-art computer codes

 The NEA Data Bank organised two training sessions in February 2020.
 Hosted by the University of Barcelona in Spain, the first session was dedicated to the PENELOPE code, a code system for Monte Carlo simulation of electron and photon transport which is of interest to radiation physics researchers and is also widely used for medical physics.
 The second training session focused on one-dimensional analytical methods for the verification of neutron transport algorithms.
 Participants in both sessions benefited first hand from the knowledge and dedication of the code developers.
 The two workshops attracted 20 participants from six countries.
 The NEA Data Bank Computer Program Services organises several training sessions every year, contributing to the dissemination of state‑of‑the‑art codes and engaging the nuclear community.
 These week‑long courses provide a unique opportunity to bring together code users from around the globe and facilitate exchanges on the use of computer codes.
 Further information on the NEA Data Bank training courses is available at oe.cd/nea-db-courses.

-The next NEA course on Thermodynamic Data Collection and Assessment, will take place on 12-13 November 2020 in Paris, France.
-This two-day course is designed to familiarise scientists with current NEA TDB activities and standards, provide an overview of data collection and analysis techniques, and work through some real system examples to demonstrate the critical evaluation and data assessment process.
+The 4th edition of the annual NEA Thermochemical Database (TDB) Project course on thermodynamic data collection and assessment will take place on 12‑13 November 2020 in Paris, France.
+This two‑day course is designed to familiarise scientists with current NEA TDB activities and standards, provide an overview of data collection and analysis techniques, and work through some real system examples to demonstrate the critical evaluation and data assessment process.
 Find out more and apply at oe.cd/nea-tdb-2020.